theosanderson/theo.io/content/post/2021-02-02-ons_extraction/index.md

 </div>

-Let's try drawing this set of lines.
+Let's try drawing this set of lines in ggplot.
+We'll colour them in by their SVG class to see what class corresponds to what.

 <div class="highlight">